simonspa/corryvreckan/src/algorithms/Millepede/README.md

 * `residual_cut_init`: Initial residual cut for outlier rejection in the first iteration.
 This value is applied for the first iteration and replaced by `residual_cut` thereafter.
 Default value is `0.6mm`.
 * `nstddev`: Cut to reject track candidates based on their Chi2/ndof value.
 Default value is `0`, i.e. the feature is disabled.
 * `sigmas`: Uncertainties for each of the alignment parameters.
 Defaults to `0.05, 0.05, 0.5, 0.005, 0.005, 0.005`.
+* `convergence`: Convergence value at which the algorithm stops iterating.
+Default value is `10e-5`.

 #### Plots produced
 No plots are produced.